 Many taxpayers pay for tax return preparation.
 By law, all paid tax preparers must have a Preparer Tax Identification Number, or PTIN.
 Paid preparers must sign the return and include their PTIN.
 The IRS offers tips to help taxpayers choose a tax return preparer wisely.
 The Choosing a Tax Professional page has information about tax preparer credentials and qualifications.
 The IRS Directory of Federal Tax Return Preparers with Credentials and Select Qualifications can help identify many preparers by type of credential or qualification.

-Taxpayers should keep a copy of their 2016 tax return and all supporting documents for a minimum of three years.
-Doing so will make it easier to fill out a 2017 return next year.
-In addition, taxpayers using a software product for the first time may need the Adjusted Gross Income (AGI) amount from their 2016 return to properly e-file their 2017 return.
-Learn more about verifying identity and electronically signing a return at Validating Your Electronically Filed Tax Return.
+Taxpayers who use paid preparers should still keep copies of their most recent tax returns for their own records.
+Taxpayers using a software product for the first time may need their Adjusted Gross Income amount from their prior-year return to verify their identity.
+Taxpayers can learn more about how to verify their identity and electronically sign tax returns at Validating Your Electronically Filed Tax Return.

 The IRS urges taxpayers to avoid fly-by-night preparers who may not be available after the due date or base fees on a percentage of the refund.